 Kontakt: Tilman Esslinger

 We regularly offer Master and Bachelor theses in our group.
-This is an ideal chance if you want to enter the field of Quantumoptics and Ultracold Quantumgases and learn more about these exiting fields.
+This is an ideal chance if you want to enter the field of Quantumoptics and Ultracold Quantumgases and learn more about these exciting fields.
 Within the framework of a Semester thesis you can get first experiences in the everyday work inside our group.
 For about 3 weeks, you have the opportunity to work on your own project.
 The semester work will be finished with a short report.
 Possible topics are typically electronics development, optical setups, programming, vacuum technology and more.

 Do not hesitate to contact us and meet our group, we are looking forward to hearing from you!